frontenddogma/web-development-glossary/manuscript/t.md

 : A measurement used as an indication of the responsiveness of a web server or other network resource.
 TTFB measures the duration from the user or client making an HTTP request to the first byte of the page being received by the client’s browser.
 This time is made up of the socket connection time, the time taken to send the HTTP request, and the time taken to get the first byte of the page.
 Although sometimes misunderstood as a post-DNS calculation, the original calculation of TTFB in networking always includes network latency in measuring the time it takes for a resource to begin loading.&nbsp;[†](#w-ttfb)

 Time to Interactive
-: A non-standardized web performance “progress” metric defined as the point in time when the last Long Task finished and was followed by five seconds of network and main thread inactivity.
+: A non-standardized web performance “progress” metric defined as the point in time when the last long task finished and was followed by five seconds of network and main thread inactivity.
 TTI, proposed by the Web Incubator Community Group in 2018, is intended to provide a metric that describes when a page or application contains useful content and the main thread is idle and free to respond to user interactions, including having event handlers registered.&nbsp;[‡](#m-tti)

 Time to Live
 : A mechanism that limits the lifespan or lifetime of data in a computer or network.
 TTL may be implemented as a counter or timestamp attached to or embedded in the data.
 Once the prescribed event count or timespan has elapsed, data is discarded or revalidated.
 In computer networking, TTL prevents a data packet from circulating indefinitely.
 In computing applications, TTL is commonly used to improve the performance and manage the caching of data.&nbsp;[†](#w-ttl)